input-output-hk/react-polymorph/README.md

 #### Numeric Input

-The numeric input however is heavily specialized in guiding the user to enter correct floating point numbers.
+The numeric input however is specialized in guiding the user to enter correct floating point numbers:

 ```javascript
 import React from 'react';